 The shape and dimensions shall be as per Fig. 1.

-All dimensions in millimeter (Nom).
+All dimensions in millimetres (Nom).

-Fig. 1 Filter And Filter Chamber For Blood Transfusion
+Fig. 1 Filter and Filter Chamber For Blood Transfusion

 WORKMANSHIP AND FINISH

-5.1 The filter tube and chamber shall be well-annealed, free from bubbles and as far as possible, free from striae, stones and other visible defects (for definitions see IS: 1382).
+5.1 The filter tube and chamber shall be well-annealed, free from bubbles and as far as possible, free from striae, stones and other visible defects (for definitions see IS 1382).
 The ends shall be smoothly rounded in the flame.
 It shall be capable of being easily cleaned.
-It shall pass the thermal shock test, dry heat test and autoclave test specified in 5.1, 5.2 and 5.3 respectively.
+It shall pass the thermal shock test, dry heat test and autoclave test specified in 6.1, 6.2 and 6.3 respectively.

 5.2 The filter shal1 have a filtering area of not less than 32 cm2 .
 The filter material shall be minimum of 80 percent as efficient as a sieve having a mesh with an average pore size of 0.212 mm square and a thread of 0.1 mm diameter (the reference filter material).
 The filter shall be disposed of after using it for one transfusion.